 Natural Language Processing Group

-My two aims are (i) to create software that allow humans to communicate with computers and (ii) to develop algorithms that can infer latent structures from raw data.
+My two aims are (i) to build systems that allow humans to communicate with computers and (ii) to develop algorithms that can infer latent structures from raw data.
 I broadly identify with the machine learning (ICML, NIPS) and natural language processing (ACL, NAACL, EMNLP) communities.

 Finally, I am a strong proponent of efficient and reproducible research.
 We have been developing CodaLab Worksheets in collaboration with Microsoft Research, a new platform that allows researchers to run and manage their experiments by maintaining the full provenance of an experiment from raw data to final results.
 Most of our recent papers have been published on CodaLab as executable papers.
 We are actively looking for contributors, so please contact me if you're interested!